 T - Why your feet?

-Little Johnny thinks for a bit, then says, "You're an eight, but if you had bigger tits, you'd be a ten!!!"
+Little Johnny thinks, then says, "You're an eight, but if you had bigger tits, you'd be a ten!!!"

 Then, the teacher called on little Johnny.
-"Last night, at the dinner table, my sister told my father that she was pregnant, and he said, 'Beautiful, fucking beautiful!'"
+"Last night, at the dinner table, my sister told my father that she was pregnant, and he said, 'Beautiful, just F'ing beautiful!'"

 Little Johnny says, "I have a question for you.
 If there were three women eating ice cream cones in a shop, one was licking her cone, the second was biting her cone and the third was sucking her cone, which one is married?"